What is antibody identification?

 Why is antibody identification testing done?

 The main reasons that antibody identification testing is done or antibody concentrations are measured are to:

 - Document exposure to an infectious or foreign agent

 - Evaluate protection level (immune status) against a particular microorganism

 - Diagnose the reason for a transfusion reaction or a rejection of a transplanted organ

 - Diagnose an allergy

 - Monitor the course of an infection or autoimmune process

-Some antibody testing focuses on specific IgM, IgG, IgA and/or IgE tests.
+Some antibody identification tests focus on specific IgM, IgG, IgA and/or IgE antibodies.
 IgG and IgM tests are used primarily for diagnosis and monitoring of infectious diseases or for determination of immune status.
 IgE testing is used primarily to identify and monitor allergies to specific substances.
 IgA testing is used in assessing immune deficiency and in the diagnosis of coeliac disease.